ramirezalfredo/vagrant-kube/README.md

 # vagrant-kube

-The idea is to create a Kubernetes cluster and provision it with kubeadm.
+The idea is to create a Kubernetes cluster and provision it with Ansible by using the official kubeadm method.

 ## Requirements